Why do you sleep amazing in a 5 star hotel and terrible in your own bed?

 Premium hotels lower the temperature by 3°C one hour before your check-in.

-Why?
-Your body needs to cool down to initiate the melatonin cascade.
+Because?
+Your body needs to cool down to start the melatonin cascade.

-Homemade application: Set your thermostat or air conditioner to automatically lower the temperature at 9 PM.
+Home application: Program your thermostat or air conditioner to automatically lower at 9 PM.

 Not just any white noise works.